On Topology of Compact Hessian Manifolds: Topological Generalities

-\begin{remark} Let $((M, \nabla),h)$ be a compact Hessian manifold, and let $\pi\colon \tilde{M}\rightarrow M$ be a universal covering of $M$.
+\begin{remark} Let $((M, \nabla),h)$ be a compact Hessian manifold, and let $\pi\colon \tilde{M}\rightarrow M$ be the universal covering of $M$.
 Then $((\tilde{M}, \pi^*\nabla),\pi^*h)$ is a complete Hessian manifold.
-Provided that the fundamental group of $M$ is finite, then $\tilde{M}$ is compact, which contradicts Theorem\ref{Shima_convex_thm}.
-This gives another proof of Corollary\ref{infty_pi_1}. \end{remark}
+Provided that the fundamental group of $M$ is finite, then $\tilde{M}$ is compact, which contradicts Theorem~\ref{Shima_convex_thm}.
+This gives another proof of Corollary~\ref{infty_pi_1}. \end{remark}

-Before we close this section, we note that Proposition\ref{torsion_free} also straightforwardly implies the following interesting theorem:
+Before we close this section, we note that Proposition~\ref{torsion_free} also straightforwardly implies the following interesting theorem:

 \begin{theorem} Let $((M, \nabla),h)$ be a compact Hessian manifold of dimension $n$.
-If the fundamental group of $M$ is Abelian, then $M$ is homeomorphic to the flat $n$-torus $\mathbb{T}^n$. \end{theorem} \begin{proof} By Proposition\ref{torsion_free}, the fundamental group $\pi_1(M)$ of $M$ is isomorphic to $\mathbb{Z}^k$ for some $k\in\mathbb{N}$.
-By Corollary\ref{aspherical} and the uniqueness of Eilenberg-MacLane space, $M$ is homotopy equivalent to the $k$-torus $\mathbb{T}^k$.
+If the fundamental group of $M$ is Abelian, then $M$ is homeomorphic to the $n$-torus $\mathbb{T}^n$. \end{theorem} \begin{proof} By Proposition~\ref{torsion_free}, the fundamental group $\pi_1(M)$ of $M$ is isomorphic to $\mathbb{Z}^k$ for some $k\in\mathbb{N}$.
+By Corollary~\ref{aspherical} and the uniqueness of Eilenberg-MacLane space, $M$ is homotopy equivalent to the $k$-torus $\mathbb{T}^k$.
 Comparing the top homology groups of $M$ and $\mathbb{T}^k$ yields that $k=n$.
-The desired result then follows from Theorem\ref{homotopy_tori} in the appendix. \end{proof}
+The desired result then follows from the Borel conjecture, which is proved for homotopy tori.
+See for example \cite{3} and \cite{5}. \end{proof}

-\section{Flat Line Bundles}
+\subsection{Flat Line Bundles}